-The Houston Housing Authority's (HHA) PHA 5-Year and Annual Plan will guide HHA's activities over the next five years, similar to HCDD's Consolidated Plan.
+The Houston Housing Authority (HHA) published the PHA 5-Year and Annual Plan that will be finalized by fall 2019.
+This 5-Year Plan will guide HHA's activities over the next five years, similar to HCDD's Consolidated Plan.
 The following are the goals and strategies from HHA's FY 2020-2025 5-Year Plan.
 The goals remain the same from the previous five-year period however some strategies were added including several in the goal to increase the quantity and quality of housing.

-HHA Goal: Expand efforts to ensure equal opportunity in housing existing units.
+HHA Goal: Expand efforts to ensure equal opportunity in housing

-Strategy: Reduce language barriers that may hinder access to programs it administers

-Strategy: Ensure compliance with ADA requirements when constructing new and renovating
+Strategy: Reduce language barriers that may hinder access to programs it administers Strategy: Ensure compliance with ADA requirements when constructing new and renovating existing units.

 Strategy: Increase housing choice and mobility.

 Strategy: Continue education of Fair Housing Laws.